 Inventory, ea : 0

-Katakuri are available in the spring months.
+Katakuri flowers are available for a few weeks in the spring.

 Recipes that include Katakuri Flowers.
 One is easiest, three is harder.